Assessing the Latent Automated Program Repair Capabilities of Large Language Models using Round-Trip Translation: Abstract

 \section{Abstract}

-Research shows that grammatical mistakes in a sentence can be corrected by translating it to another language and back using neural machine translation with language models.
-We investigate whether this correction capability of Large Language Models (LLMs) extends to Automated Program Repair (APR).
-Current generative models for APR are pre-trained on source code and fine-tuned for repair.
-This paper proposes bypassing the fine-tuning step and using Round-Trip Translation (RTT): translation of code from one programming language to another programming or natural language, and back.
-We hypothesize that RTT with LLMs restores the most commonly seen patterns in code during pre-training, i.e., performs a \emph{regression toward the mean}, which removes bugs as they are a form of noise w.r.t. the more frequent, \emph{natural}, bug-free code in the training data.
-To test this hypothesis, we employ eight recent LLMs pre-trained on code, including the latest GPT versions, and four common program repair benchmarks in Java.
-We find that RTT with English as an intermediate language repaired 101 of 164 bugs with GPT-4 on the HumanEval-Java dataset.
-Moreover, 46 of these are unique bugs that are not repaired by other LLMs fine-tuned for APR.
-Our findings highlight the viability of round-trip translation with LLMs as a technique for automated program repair and its potential for research in software engineering.
+Research shows that errors in natural language can be corrected by translating texts to another language and back using language models.
+We explore to what extent this \emph{latent} correction capability extends to Automated Program Repair (APR) by investigating Round-Trip Translation (RTT): translating code from one programming language into another programming or natural language and back, using Large Language Models (LLMs).
+We hypothesize that RTT restores patterns most commonly seen in the LLM's training corpora through \emph{regression toward the mean}, replacing infrequent bugs with more frequent, \emph{natural}, bug-free code.
+To test this hypothesis, we employ nine LLMs and four common APR benchmarks in Java, and perform a detailed quantitative and qualitative analysis of RTT-generated patches.
+We find that RTT through English generates plausible patches for 100 of 164 bugs with GPT-4 on the HumanEval-Java benchmark, and 97 are found to be correct in our manual assessment.
+Moreover, RTT uniquely generates plausible patches for 46 bugs that were missed by LLMs specifically fine-tuned for APR.
+While this demonstrates the viability of RTT for APR, we also observe limitations, such as a lower overall bug fix rate than the state-of-the-art and diluting the original coding style.
+We analyze the impact of these limitations and discuss the potential of using RTT as a complementary component in APR frameworks.

 \ccsdesc[500]{Software and its engineering~Correctness} \ccsdesc[500]{Software and its engineering~Automatic programming} \ccsdesc[500]{Software and its engineering~Software testing and debugging}